 - reinstate or improve compound areas after construction

 - provide parking for workers to avoid taking up space on local streets

 - Provided a clearly signed detour route via Kyle Road and Blackshaws Road (see blue line in map below)

 - Worked with VicRoads, councils and cycling groups to plan and communicate the detour

 - Carried out improvements along the detour to make it safe.

 The West Gate Tunnel Project will deliver more than nine kilometres of new and improved noise walls for quieter homes, backyards and parks along the West Gate Freeway.
-We will:

 - Prioritise noise wall construction so residents get the benefit as early as possible